spillan1/Virtual-Cookbook/README.md

 # Virtual-Cookbook
 # Introduction
-irtual Cookbook is a Python-based application that lets you manage ingredients, organize a pantry, and build recipes to be stored in the cookbook.
+Virtual Cookbook is a Python-based application that lets you manage ingredients, organize a pantry, and build recipes to be stored in the cookbook.
 It models real cooking workflows using object-oriented design and can check whether a recipe can be made with the ingredients you have.
 It can also return a list of all the recipes you can make.

 # How to Use
 Download the files in this repo